Scheidt Family Seminar on Genocide Studies and Prevention

 Financial Support:

-Due to a generous gift from the Charles E. Scheidt Family Foundation, the Seminar is funded to provide fellows five nights of single lodging in an air-conditioned campus dormitory and food for the entirety of the program.
+Due to a generous gift from the Charles E. Scheidt Family Foundation, the Seminar is funded to provide fellows five nights of single lodging in a hotel next to campus and food for the entirety of the program.
 In addition, US-based participants will receive a $800 fellowship stipend to help offset travel costs to and from the Seminar.
 Internationally-based participants, given the greater costs associated with travel, will receive a $1,200 fellowship stipend (please note that stipends for some non-US residents are subject to a withholding tax of 30% as required by US law).

 There is no tuition fee for the Seminar.